Today, our Jesup vets offer insight into the signs and symptoms of three of the most common illnesses we see in cats.

 Upper Respiratory Infections

-Your cat's upper respiratory tract—their throat, nose, and sinuses—can become infected with viruses and bacteria.
+Your cat's upper respiratory tract—its throat, nose, and sinuses—can become infected with viruses and bacteria.
 Often passed around in multi-cat households and shelters, cats may contract feline herpesvirus and feline calicivirus through socializing with other cats or through sharing food or water dishes, bedding, or toys.
 It can also be passed during grooming if the tools are not properly cleaned.

 - Gagging, drooling